orjangj/cookbook/security/secure_boot.md

 every embedded system requires some level of security to ensure the device cannot be easily compromised or tampered with.
 This is especially true with the prolifiration of Internet of Things (IoT) where applications are migrating to edge devices.
-A single weak link may compromise the entire IoT infrastructure, allowing adversaries to steal intellectual property and sensitive data, gain unaothorized access to other inter-connected systems, or disrupt business-critical operations.
+The precense of low-level malware may allow adversaries to steal intellectual property and sensitive data, gain unauthorized access to other inter-connected systems, or disrupt business-critical operations.

 Secure Boot represents the first layer (or barrier) for any layered security approach and provides the initial boot-up protections to ensure only legitimate firmware is allowed to execute before loading the Operating System (OS).
-Developing a secure boot solution requires not only hardware support for security related controls, but also embedded engineers with expert understanding of the hardware capabilities and secure boot solutions needed to ensure higher-layer security controls can be trusted.
+Developing a secure boot solution requires not only hardware support for security related controls, but also embedded engineers with understanding of the hardware capabilities and secure boot solutions needed to ensure higher-layer security controls can be trusted.

 ## Acronyms